os2kitos/kitos_frontend/README.md

 Kendo Angular UI is a commercial licensed UI framework from Telerik.
 You can build and run the Angular app, but without obtaining a license key you will receive "No license found." errors in the browser console.
 Redistributing and hosting is illegal without a valid Kendo license.

 Visit https://www.telerik.com/kendo-angular-ui/components/my-license/ for terms and how to obtain a commercial or trial license.
+**Note:** Make sure you are already signed in to your telerik account and that a license has been assigned to you.
+The license will be available to download via a button on that page and that page alone.

 ## Authentication